-There was, however, a glimmer of hope, a possible easy out.
-When we were trooped to the nearby Saint Joseph's church for our confessions there were only 4 priests.
-One, old Father Frankie, known among the girls as "Father Chomp" because he was always chomping his loose dentures never asked questions in the confessional.
-He was the chaplain for San Jose Hospital and could do a Mass under half an hour, the sermon limited a few words of, "Be good until next week".
+There was, however, a glimmer of hope for an easy out.
+When we went to the nearby Saint Joseph's church for our weekly Friday confession, three priests heard them.
+One, was old Father Frankie, known among the girls as "Father Chomp" because of his loose dentures.
+He never asked questions in the confessional.
+He was the chaplain for San Jose Hospital and could do a Mass under half an hour, the sermon limited to a few words of, "Be good until next week".

 "Bless you, what’s your confession?"

 "Bless me father, it’s been one week since my last confession.
 I’ve sinned.
 I disobeyed my mother by not helping with the dishes.
 I teased my younger brothers.
 I argued with my father."

 Relief, a diversion, I lied.